manushig/ImageModel/res/Readme.md

 ## Design/Model Changes
 ### - Version 3.0
+##### Model Changes
+ImageInterface interface and Image class are added to handle 3D image array.
+There are changes in ImageModelInterface and ImageModel to give unified the existing interface for controller to use.
+New methods have been added for the new functionality.

 ##### ImageModelInterface interface:
 It provides the methods that can load and save images and manipulates images to produce some interesting effects.New methods like pixelate, mosaic, pattern and save pattern have been added.